-In the past decade or so, considerable research attention has been devoted to the efficient solution of problems 3 4, especially when n is very large.
+The authors of the paper [1] emphasize how in the in the past decade or so, considerable research attention has been devoted to the efficient solution of problems 3 4, especially when n is very large.
 For moderate values of the damping factor, e.g. for $\alpha=0.85$ as initially suggested by Google for search engine rankings, solution strategies based on the simple Power method have proved to be very effective.
 However, when α approaches 1, as is required in some applications, the convergence rates of classical stationary iterative methods including the Power method tend to deteriorate sharply, and more robust algorithms need to be used.

-One area that is largely unexplored in PageRank computations is the efficient solution of problems with the same network structure but multiple damping factors.
-For example, in the Random Alpha PageRank model used in the design of anti-spam mechanism [1], the rankings corresponding to many different damping factors close to 1 need to be computed simultaneously.
-This problem can be expressed mathematically as solving a sequence of linear systems
+In the reference paper that we are using for this project, the authors focus their attention in the area of PageRank computations with the same network structure but multiple damping factors.
+For example, in the Random Alpha PageRank model used in the design of anti-spam mechanism [2], the rankings corresponding to many different damping factors close to 1 need to be computed simultaneously.
+They explain that the problem can be expressed mathematically as solving a sequence of linear systems

-$$(I - \alpha_i \tilde{P}) x_i = (1 - \alpha_i) v \quad \alpha_i \in (0, 1) \quad \forall i \in \{1, 2, ..., s\} S$$ (5)
+$$(I - \alpha_i \tilde{P}) x_i = (1 - \alpha_i) v \quad \alpha_i \in (0, 1) \quad \forall i \in \{1, 2, ..., s\}$$ (5)

-Conventional PageRank algorithms applied to 5 would solve the s linear systems independently.
+As we know, standard PageRank algorithms applied to 5 would solve the s linear systems independently.
 Although these solutions can be performed in parallel, the process would still demand large computational resources for high dimension problems.
-This consideration motivates the search of novel methods with reduced algorithmic and memory complexity, to afford the solution of larger problems on moderate computing resources.
-We can write the PageRank problem with multiple damping factors given at once (5) as a sequence of shifted linear systems of the form:
+This consideration motived the authors to search novel methods with reduced algorithmic and memory complexity, to afford the solution of larger problems on moderate computing resources.
+They suggest to write the PageRank problem with multiple damping factors given at once 5 as a sequence of shifted linear systems of the form: